zef-dev/convoworks-pckg-appointments/README.md

 ### `LoadAppointmentsElement`

-This elment will load existing appointments for the current user.
+This element will load existing appointments for the current user.

 Parameters: